jackieqvo/DH110-JVO/README.md

 [wikiHow](https://www.wikihow.com/Main-Page) | [Dummies](https://www.dummies.com/) |
 ![wikiHow Home page](wikiHowhome.png) | ![Dummies Home page](Dummieshome.png) |

 **Summary of Evaluations**: While wikiHow's website is overall an accessible site with relevant functions, the main issue with this website is that there is a lot of clutter.
 The website is content heavy and might overwhelm users.
 There are some issues that are listed explicitly in my heuristic evaluation but it is still overall a user-friendly site.
 On the other hand, Dummies has a sleek design and their design presentation is probably more favorable.
-Even so, Dummies does lacks in areas that hurt their statement about being able to make information less intimidating.
+Even so, Dummies does lack in areas that hurt their statement about being able to make information less intimidating.
 Their guides might be shorter than their books but the lack of visuals and extra assistance can hurt learners that require more direction.

 > [See Heuristic Evaluation](https://github.com/jackieqvo/DH110-JACKIEVO/blob/65f1ef5318d353339d5812f39d6c9309fe071ac8/Assignments/Assignment%2001/Assignment%2001.md). | [See Pilot Usability Testing](https://github.com/jackieqvo/DH110-JACKIEVO/blob/65f1ef5318d353339d5812f39d6c9309fe071ac8/Assignments/Assignment%2002/Assignment%2002.md).